Buda Juice (BUDA)

 AI Analysis | Feedback

-Horatio Lonsdale-Hands co-founded Buda Juice in 2014.
-He has a diverse background spanning several decades, including co-founding Advance Global Communications (AGC) in 2001, a pioneer in VoIP technology, where he served as President.
-Under his leadership, AGC became one of the largest international carriers and dominated the Mexican traffic market for 12 years.
-In 1989, he also co-founded ZuZu, Inc., transforming it into a major player in the restaurant industry with over 100 company and franchised locations, pioneering the "Fast Casual" concept in Mexican food.
-Earlier in his career, he served as President at Nipper's Champagne Clubs and worked as a Deal Maker at Bear Stearns & Drexel Burnham Lambert.
-He has over 40 years of experience in food, beverage, and hospitality leadership and is certified in HACCP and food safety.
+Horatio Lonsdale-Hands co-founded Buda Juice in 2014, bringing a unique approach to health and juicing.
+Prior to Buda Juice, he co-founded Advance Global Communications (AGC) in 2001, where he served as President and grew it into one of the largest international carriers, dominating the Mexican traffic market for 12 years.
+In 1989, he co-founded and served as Chairman and CEO of ZuZu, Inc., transforming it into a major player in the restaurant industry with over 100 locations and pioneering the "Fast Casual" concept in Mexican food.
+Earlier in his career, he co-founded Nipper's Champagne Clubs in 1982 and worked as a Deal Maker at Bear Stearns & Drexel Burnham Lambert.

 AI Analysis | Feedback